themastersdev/config.nvim/README.md

 Read through the `init.lua` file in your configuration folder for more information about extending and exploring Neovim.
 That also includes examples of adding popularly requested plugins.

+### Environment Variables

+Assuming iTerm2 is the terminal being used, set the `RIPGREP_CONFIG_PATH` environment variable in `.zprofile` to equal the path of `.ripgreprc` (`.ripgreprc` is a file in this repository).
+The configurations in `.ripgreprc` enable Ripgrep to search for hidden files.

 ### Getting Started